VKTS0912/soft-gripper-grasping-objects/README.md

 # Soft Gripper Grasping Objects

 This is the codebase for training soft grippers to grasp different objects in simulation.
 In this project, we want to train a policy that can generalize the grasping task to different types of soft-grippers and different object shapes.
+The task is currently being trained using only the gripper, without attachment to the robot arm.
+In the future, we aim to develop this further to integrate it with the real Franka robot arm.

 ## Description